FreeFem/FreeFem-doc/docs/tutorial/OptimalControl.md

 \end{eqnarray}

 !!! note
 	As BFGS stores an $M\times M$ matrix where $M$ is the number of unknowns, it is dangerously expensive to use this method when the unknown $x$ is a Finite Element Function.
-One should use another optimizer such as the NonLinear Conjugate Gradient `:::freefem NLCG` (also a key word of FreeFem++).	$\codered$ See the file algo.edp in the examples directory.
+One should use another optimizer such as the NonLinear Conjugate Gradient `:::freefem NLCG` (also a key word of FreeFem++).